 Highlight how the lecture interacts with the text

 Task 2 question types

 For the independent writing task, there are five main question types to be prepared for:

-Top 10 TOEFL Writing Tips To Ace The Writing Section
+Top 10 Writing Tips to Ace the Writing Part of the Exam

 We’ve broken down our advice for acing the Writing section into 10 top TOEFL Writing tips.
 Read them and let them guide you through your preparations:

 Takes notes as you read and listen to the preparatory material for Task 1: this will serve as a plan for your response.
 Note down the main ideas as you go and flag the similarities and differences between the two sources.

 Task 1 is about summarizing someone else’s ideas without regurgitating the exact same words.
 Paraphrasing is an essential skill for this task: learn how to extract the most important ideas and rephrase them in your own words.